OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md

 ### Monitoring PCI Devices

-To make the GPUs available in OpenNebula, you need to configure the PCI probe on the Front-end node to monitor NVIDIA devices.
+To make the GPUs available in OpenNebula, configure the PCI probe on the front-end node to monitor NVIDIA devices.

 1. Edit the PCI probe configuration file at `/var/lib/one/remotes/etc/im/kvm-probes.d/pci.conf`.
 2. Add a filter for NVIDIA devices: